[ Litepaper ]

 How it works (high level)

-1 User signs with a PQ key (via Snap or another signer).
+1 User signs with a PQ key (via native wallet or supported signer).

 2 User submits a transaction to the PQ smart wallet containing (callData, pqPubKey, pqSignature, …).

-3 Smart wallet calls the chain's deployed verifier contract (Falcon or Dilithium/ML-DSA) to validate the signature.
+3 Smart wallet calls the chain's deployed verifier contract (Falcon or ML-DSA) to validate the signature.

 4 Only if verification succeeds, the smart wallet executes the requested action.